Skip to main content

 Quick Answer: When Should You Overseed in Fall?

-Overseed cool-season grass when your 2-inch soil temperature is cooling through the 50-65°F range, which for most regions falls in late summer to early fall.
+Overseed cool-season grass when your 2-inch soil temperature is cooling through the 60-70°F range, which for most regions falls in late summer to early fall.
 Finish seeding at least 45 days before your first fall frost so seedlings get six to eight weeks of root development before growth halts.
+The calendar and the establish-before-frost rule follow university extension guidance (Michigan State's establishment window, Rutgers' 50°F floor); the 60-70°F band is that guidance translated into a soil reading you can check, and the local readings on this site come from USDA SCAN and NOAA USCRN in-ground stations.

 Quick Answer